 Week 2 and 3 were / are challenging but the things I accomplished in just 3 weeks

-compared to past months are off the chars.
+compared to the past months are off the charts.
 Some of it is just consolidating what I learned

-in the past but some of them are just due to a practice regiment that is
+in the past but some of it is just due to a practice regiment that is

-consistent and exercises that are slowly increasing in difficulty.
+consistent and based on exercises that are slowly increasing in difficulty and speed.